Global Topology

 System Topology

 Supports viewing invocation topology for all systems or individual systems.
-Enables understanding of system performance, inter-system invocation performance, and backend invocation performance.
-Also supports drilling down into a system to view its internal invocation topology.
+Enables understanding of system performance, inter-system invocation performance, and invocation performance between systems and backend entities.

 Node Overview

-Provides a system overview and supports node health score analysis.
-Allows correlation from key metrics to traces and events, enabling one-click navigation to critical traces or important events for faster performance issue identification.
-Any node supports viewing metrics or issue summaries, displaying key metrics and other selectable metrics.
+Click any node to enter the node overview, which supports node health analysis.
+You can correlate from key metrics to traces, events, and errors, and quickly locate critical traces, important events, or error analysis in one step, helping to rapidly identify performance issues.
+Any node supports viewing metrics or issue overviews, allowing you to view key metrics and any other metrics.
 Flexible correlation tools for metrics, traces, and events facilitate rapid problem localization.

 Topology Coloring